Endocrine - Case 3

 Family History

-The patient's mother has a history of hypothyroidism, for which she takes levothyroxine.
-There is no other significant family history of endocrine disorders or mood disorders.
+The patient's mother had a history of hypothyroidism, for which she was treated with levothyroxine.

 Systems Review

-• Cardiovascular: Denies chest pain, palpitations, or shortness of breath.
+- Cardiovascular: No chest pain, palpitations, or edema

-• Neurological: Denies any headaches, dizziness, or changes in vision.
+- Neurological: No headaches, dizziness, or changes in vision

 Ideas, Concerns & Expectations

-The patient is concerned that his mood swings may be related to an underlying medical condition, as he has not experienced anything like this before.
-He is hoping the doctor can help identify the cause and provide appropriate treatment.
+The patient is concerned that his mood swings may be related to an underlying medical condition and is hoping to receive a diagnosis and appropriate treatment.

 Case Presentation